Khamgaon: Transport

 Khamgaon is well connected by National Highway 6 (NH 6) and Central Railway's Mumbai–Kolkata railway line.
 The city is served by the Khamgaon railway station, which was built during the British Raj.
 A Khamgaon–Jalna Railway line was approved by the Railway Minister in 2016.

 Khamgoan Terminus railways station which runs a local train between Khamgaon to Jalamb there is a special direct train from Khamgaon to Pandharpur during Aashadhi Ekadashi wari the nearest railway stations are Malkapur, Jalamb Junction, Shegaon and Akola Junction, from which connections can be made to the broader rail network.
+Khamgaon Terminal has a single platform which goes to Jalamb junction only.
+The city needs express connectivity, so Indian Railways has decided to give halt to some express trains at Jalamb Junction so people can travel accordingly.
+The city has a big market as well.
+The city imports and exports many goods.
+Freight trains depart from and arrive in the city daily.